MCP integration

 }'

 3b.
-Send notifications/initialized Notification
+Send notifications/initialized

 Acknowledge the handshake (no SSE response expected):